sokcheng/Kitsuchan-NG/README.md

 * `duckduckgo <list of terms>` - Fetch Instant Answer from DuckDuckGo.
 This is probably the most useful command the bot has right now, due to the high versatility of the Instant Answers API.
 * `ibsearch <list of tags>` - Search IbSear.ch for anime pictures.
 * `halt` - Halt the bot.
-The user who issues the command must have their ID listed in `WHITELIST_ADMINS`.
+Only the bot's owner can do this.
 * `restart` - Restart the bot.
-The user who issues the command must have their ID listed in `WHITELIST_ADMINS`.
+Only the bot's owner can do this.